buswedg/Coursera/README.md

 <p>Machine learning, datamining, and statistical pattern recognition utilizing GNU Octave.
 Including, 1) Supervised learning (parametric/non-parametric algorithms, support vector machines, kernels, neural networks); 2) Unsupervised learning (clustering, dimensionality reduction, recommender systems, deep learning); and 3) Best practices in machine learning (bias/variance theory and innovation process in machine learning and AI).</p>
 <p>Includes:</p>
 <ul>
-<li><li>Implementation of linear regression analysis with one variable (city population) to predict profits for a food truck which is to operate in different cities.</li>
+<li>Implementation of linear regression analysis with one variable (city population) to predict profits for a food truck which is to operate in different cities.</li>
-<li>Linear regression analysis with multiple variables (including living area size and number of bedrooms) to predict the house prices in Portland, Oregon.</li></li>
+<li>Linear regression analysis with multiple variables (including living area size and number of bedrooms) to predict the house prices in Portland, Oregon.</li>
-<li><li>Implementation of logistic regression analysis to predict the chance a student would be admitted into a University based on their results from two standardized tests.</li>
+<li>Implementation of logistic regression analysis to predict the chance a student would be admitted into a University based on their results from two standardized tests.</li>
-<li>Predict whether microchips from a fabrication plant would pass quality assurance standards based on results from two tests.</li></li>
+<li>Predict whether microchips from a fabrication plant would pass quality assurance standards based on results from two tests.</li>
 <li>Logistic regression analysis and feedforward propagation neural network, used to recognize images of handwritten digits (from 0 to 9).</li></li>
 <li>Backward propagation algorithm to learn parameters for a neural network, used to recognize images of handwritten digits (from 0 to 9).</li></li>
 <li>Regularized linear regression to predict the amount of water flowing out of a dam using the change of water level in reservoir.</li></li>
 <li>Implementation of support vector machine classifier to build an email spam filter.</li></li>
-<li><li>Implementation of K-means clustering algorithm to compress the size of an image by reducing its number of colors.</li>
+<li>Implementation of K-means clustering algorithm to compress the size of an image by reducing its number of colors.</li>
-<li>Principle component analysis (PCA) to perform dimensionality reduction on a dataset of 5,000 face images.</li></li>
+<li>Principle component analysis (PCA) to perform dimensionality reduction on a dataset of 5,000 face images.</li>
-<li><li>Anomaly detection algorithm, applied in order to detect failing servers on a network.</li>
+<li>Anomaly detection algorithm, applied in order to detect failing servers on a network.</li>
-<li>Utilization of collaborative filtering in order to build a recommender system for movies.</li></li>
+<li>Utilization of collaborative filtering in order to build a recommender system for movies.</li>
 </ul>
 </td>
 </tr>